duneanalytics/docs/docs/api/api-reference/upload-data/index.md

 - `table_name`: (string) The target table in the database where the CSV data should be uploaded.
 - `description`: (string, optional) A brief description of the uploaded data.
 Will be displayed in the Dune UI in the future.
 - `data`: (string) The content of the CSV file, passed as a string.
+- `is_private`: (boolean, optional) Whether the data should be private or not.
+Private data is only available to the team that uploaded it.
+Defaults to `false`.

 ### Example Request